ongres/stackgres/doc/content/en/08-stackgres-web-api/01-error-types/_index.md

 This error means that you either don't have access to the corresponding resource or that your permisions are not set correctly.

+## Invalid Secret

+If you specify a secret in the cluster creation, that secret have to already exsits.

+If it doesn't you will get an error.

+## Missing Extension

+If you specify an extension than can not be found in any repository you will get an error.